-Our firm has worked on many Plant Variety Protection Act (“PVPA”) cases since its inception.
+Our firm has worked on many Plant Variety Protection Act (“PVPA”) cases since the law was modernized in 1994.
 This unique federal agricultural law protects plant breeders and universities alike.
 We can help breeders and universities protect their future royalties on grains, wheat, grasses, peas, and much more.

 History of the PVPA – Why This Unique Law is Important to Scientists